Division of Health Sciences and Public Service

 Prerequisites may be required for courses listed for each certificate.
 Please consult the course description section of this college catalog or see your advisor.

-All applicants accepted to Rhodes State's Health Sciences Programs must be able to meet the technical standards of the program of study for which they enroll.
-Students are asked to review the standards and to sign a form certifying that they have read, understand, and are able to meet the standards.
+All applicants accepted to programs in the Division of Health Sciences and Public Service must be able to meet the technical standards of the program of study for which they enroll.
+Students are asked to review the standards and, for many programs, to sign a form certifying that they have read, understand, and are able to meet the standards.
 Students are to be provided the technical standards information upon selection of their program of study.
-All applicants accepted into one of Rhodes State’s Health Sciences Programs must be able to meet the department’s technical standards.
-These Technical Standards are discipline specific essentials critical for the safe and reasonable practice of allied health and nursing practitioners.
+These Technical Standards are discipline-specific essentials critical for the safe and reasonable practice within each profession.
 These standards include concrete statements of the sensory/observational skills; communication skills; motor skills; intellectual conceptual, integrative, and quantitative abilities; and behavioral/social and professionalism for normal and safe functions.
-The intent of these standards is to inform prospective students of the attributes, characteristics, and abilities essential to practice in a health profession.
+The intent of these standards is to inform prospective students of the attributes, characteristics, and abilities essential to practice within their chosen profession.
 Professional competency is the summation of many cognitive, affective, and psychomotor skills.
 The College has a moral and ethical responsibility to select, educate, and graduate competent and safe students/practitioners.
-Students are judged on their academic accomplishments, as well as on their physical and emotional capacities to meet the full requirements of Rhodes State's curricula and to graduate as skilled effective practitioners.
-Patient health and safety is the sole benchmark against which performance requirements, including Technical Standards are measured.
+Students are judged on their academic accomplishments, as well as on their physical and emotional capacities to meet the full requirements of the curricula and to graduate as skilled effective practitioners.
+For health programs, patient health and safety is the sole benchmark against which performance requirements, including Technical Standards, are measured.

-The Health Sciences programs are prepared to provide reasonable accommodations to accepted students who have documented disabilities.
+All programs within the Division are prepared to provide reasonable accommodations to accepted students who have documented disabilities.
 The College reserves the right to review information to determine whether an accommodation request is reasonable, taking into account whether an accommodation would: